133.0K people follow this city

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Sacramento is currently 1.2 times the WHO annual air quality guideline value
+PM2.5 concentration in Sacramento air currently meets the WHO annual air quality guideline value

 Good 13 US AQI